marcolago/flowtime.js/README.md

 - **Left or Right Arrows**: navigate to the prev or next section.
 By default the destination will be the page at the same index of the starting point (if you are at page 3 in the section 2 you will go to the page 3 in the section 3).
 If the same index does not exist the destination will be the higher available index..
 - **Shift + Left or Right Arrows**: Navigate to the first page of the previous or next section.
 - **ESC**: toggles the overview mode.

+**Fragments Support**
+Navigate step by step in a page or jump directly to the next or previous page.

 **Overview Mode**.
 Overview mode allows you to look at the entire site/presentation structure in a single view or from a distant point of view (alternate version).